florianbehrens/DeCoF2/README.md

 the names of its child parameters.

 From the client's perspective, parameter values can be either readonly, writeonly, or readwrite.
-For readwrite parameters there is a special rule: Since those are for modification of the client side the framework does not support modification by the server implementation.
+For readwrite parameters there is a special rule:
+Since those are for modification of the client side the framework does not support modification by the server implementation.
+As a best practice a modification operation on a writable parameter (i.e., writeonly and readwrite parameters) should be idempotent, i.e., the side effects on such an operation should be the same if carried out once or multiple times.

 ### Access control